RodeoYeeHa/behave2unitgen/README.md

 Keep this in mind for we need this information later to feed DBUnit with the Testdata of your BDD-Stories.

-Example 1: Usecase "Delete a Contact" from an addressbook
+Usecase "Delete a Contact" from an addressbook
 =========================================================

 Writing the Story